adobe-commerce/aco-ts-sdk/README.md

 const client: Client = createClient(config);
 ```

-Once the `client` is initialized, you can begin ingesting your catalog data into Adobe Commerce Optimizer!
+Once the `client` is initialized, you can begin ingesting your catalog data into Commerce Optimizer!

 ## Ingest Catalog Data

-The ACO SDK Client provides the ability to easily manage the following entities in your catalog:
+The Commerce Optimizer SDK Client provides the ability to easily manage the following entities in your catalog:

 - Products
 - Product Metadata